 12. The Handmaid’s Tale (2017–present)

 Actress Elisabeth Moss knows how to pick a role.
 Fresh off of her turn on Mad Men, she stars in The Handmaid’s Tale as June Osborne, one of many women forced to live as concubines in this vision of a dystopian future.
 Based on Margaret Atwood’s best-selling novel of the same name, the show has audiences bracing themselves for what’s to come with each new episode.
 Just when you think the lives of these women can’t get any worse, they do.
 Though many scenes are difficult to watch, the series is written and filmed so extraordinarily that it keeps viewers wanting more.
 While the sixth and final season is yet to drop, you can binge up to Season 5 of The Handmaid’s Tale on Hulu.

 13. Cheers (1982–1993)

 Even though viewers weren’t physically in that iconic Boston bar, everyone felt a part of the Cheers family by tuning in to the sitcom each week.
 Ted Danson shined as ex-baseball player turned bartender Sam.
 His chemistry with Shelley Long—who starred as snooty Diane Chambers—during the series’ early seasons was unmatched across even the best ’80s shows.
+Plus, we can’t forget about some of the most iconic Cheers quotes.
 Cheers even spawned an equally successful spin-off: Frasier, which followed character Frasier Crane’s move home to Seattle.

 14. Sex and the City (1998–2004)